 I love the simplicity that Ready, Set, Food offers.
 Since I was introducing foods to my son, it was nice to have this product that fit so well with the process of trying new foods and keeping him healthy.
 Our allergist was really impressed with it, too, and said he would probably start recommending it to his other patients.Lauren

 I wish this product would have been available back when my first two were born.
 Their dad has a peanut allergy, so I was always very worried that they would have one too.
 I also wasn't sure of the best way to slowly introduce it into their diets.
 That's why this product is so perfect!
 It takes care of that for you.
 Thankfully, I was able to use it with my third and it has eased a lot of my worries.Tabitha

-I chose Ready, Set, Food! because it’s rooted in science—I love that there’s so much data to back up this program and how it helps inform the immune system.Mama Natural
+I chose Ready, Set, Food! because it’s rooted in science—I love that there’s so much data to back up this program.Mama Natural

 I loved how easy it was to implement Ready, Set, Food, but more importantly I love that this system is backed by research and was created by an allergist who’s a mother herself.
 What more could you ask for?!Kendra

 Our patented allergist-developed system gently and safely introduces babies as young as four months old to peanut, egg, and milk, following the advice of the USDA-HHS dietary guidelines advisory committee report and other major medical groups like the AAP.Get Started

 Food allergies are on the rise, and all babies are at risk.
 In fact, most children who are diagnosed do not have direct family members with a food allergy.What Is My Baby’s Risk?

 Leading health organizations including the American Academy of Pediatrics (AAP), the National Institutes of Health (NIH), and the American Academy of Allergy, Asthma, and Immunology (AAAAI) all recommend introducing allergens like peanut early.Hear what doctors say